cucumber/docs/content/installation.md

 cucumber --init
 ```

-[Bundler](http://gembundler.com/) is a utility gem that manages project specific RubyGem dependencies such that each
+[Bundler](http://gembundler.com/) is a utility gem that manages project
-Rails project is unaffected by the gem requirements of another.
+specific RubyGem dependencies such that each Rails project is unaffected by
+the gem requirements of another.
+If you use Bundler to support multiple gem
-If you use Bundler to support multiple gem versions in multiple Rails projects on a single development host then you must
+versions in multiple Rails projects on a single development host then you must
 run Cucumber using the preface `bundle exec`.
-For example: `bundle exec cucumber -pnone features`.
+For example: `bundle exec
+cucumber -pnone features`.

 ## With Ruby on Rails

-[Cucumber-Rails](https://github.com/cucumber/cucumber-rails) is a generator that
+[Cucumber-Rails](https://github.com/cucumber/cucumber-rails) is a gem that Rails projects can  use to install cucumber and create its configuration.
-generates and modifies files in a Rails project so it can be used with Cucumber.

-Add `cucumber-rails` to your `Gemfile`:
+Add `cucumber-rails` to your `Gemfile`: (note: you do not need to add
+cucumber)

 ```ruby
 group :test do